afiefsky/portfolio/README.md

 ## Description

-This portfolio contains a collection of real-world cases and their practical solutions, showcasing how technology can address specific challenges in various industries.
+Containing a collection of real-world cases and their practical solutions.

 ---

 ## Chapter 1 - Queue Numbering in Orders: A Real-World Solution

-### 1.1 Example Case: Real-Life Queue Numbering in Orders
+### Example Case: Real-Life Queue Numbering in Orders

-A practical example can be found in a medical prescription transaction (e-commerce transactions specifically for purchasing medication).
-In this system:

-- Customers can place and pay for orders at any time, either for pickup or delivery.
-- However, staff preparing the prescriptions need time to fulfill each order, meaning orders must be processed in a queue.
+One practical example is a medical prescription transaction (e-commerce transactions specifically for purchasing medication).
+In this system, customers can place and pay for orders at any time, either for pickup or delivery.
+However, the staff preparing the prescriptions require time to fulfill each order, meaning orders must be processed in a queue.

 To ensure fairness, a **First-In-First-Out (FIFO)** system is used: